Traffic Impact Study in Ontario

 One of the most critical aspects of a TIS is estimating how many trips the new development will generate.
 This involves:

-• Using industry-standard data from sources like the Institute of Transportation Engineers (ITE)
+• Using industry-standard data from sources such as the Institute of Transportation Engineers (ITE)

 • Considering factors such as land use, size, and operational hours